Earthquake Insurance Claims

 The standard homeowner’s insurance policy does not include coverage in the case of an earthquake.
-There is no way to accurately predict when and where an earthquake might occur, so it is important as a property owner/renter to be proactive with an action plan and earthquake coverage.
+There is no way to accurately predict when and where an earthquake might occur, so it is important as a property owner/renter to be proactive with an action plan and earthquake insurance coverage.
 The separate endorsement of earthquake insurance can either be supplemented onto your homeowner/renter insurance policy or purchased in the form of a stand-alone policy.

 The U.S. Geological Survey reveals that 75 million Americans in 39 states are at significant risk from earthquakes.
 According to the U.S. Geological Survey, from the years 2002 to 2012, there were earthquakes of 4.0 magnitudes or greater documented in 23 U.S. states.